firefox-devtools/firefox-profiler-for-chrome/README.md

 ## Development

-Currently there is no bunlder in the project for faster development.
+Currently there is no bundler in the project for faster development.
 But we do rely on [TypeScript using JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) and we have `eslint` and `prettier` to ensure basic code formatting and linting standards are consistently applied across the codebase.